mmdrozd/Methods/Assignments/14_Final-Class-Project/Final-Class-Project.md

        * If the `do_all.py` execution time is more than, say, 5 minutes:
           * There should also be a `do_min.py` file that runs in less than 5 minutes
           * It should produce some illustrative subset of the results
-1. It should contain a Jupyter notebook (like "BufferStockTheory.ipynb") summarizes the key results of your attempt to replicate the results of an existing paper
+1. It should contain a Jupyter notebook (like "BufferStockTheory.ipynb") that summarizes the key results of your attempt to replicate the results of an existing paper
    * The overriding objectives are two:
       1. It should be as as clear as possible to someone using your REMARK how you obtained your results